 In partnership with OrSU outreach programs, the team participated and presented at various career fairs and open houses in Corvallis, Salem, and Portland, Oregon.
-The OrSU team prepared a poster, fliers, and a presentation describing various drone applications in the construction industry such These initiatives were made possible through funding from the as construction progress monitoring, aerial surveying, safety FAA ASSURE's A73 program, which supported MAAP's efforts inspections, and structural inspections among others.
-Some of these career events were organized by trade associations while some of them were organized by various high schools in Oregon mentorship through these programs is designed to foster a longand OrSU.
+The OrSU team prepared a poster, fliers, and a presentation describing various drone applications in the construction industry such as construction progress monitoring, aerial surveying, safety inspections, and structural inspections among others.
+Some of these career events were organized by trade associations while some of them were organized by various high schools in Oregon and OrSU.